 Similarly, Sentia’s verbal and writing curricula maintain an emphasis on core competencies and feature thoughtful, targeted instruction in the student’s weakest areas.

 While each student’s educational plan is customized, as a general rule of thumb most students devote approximately 16 weeks to their GMAT preparation.
-Students can work with our instructors in person in New York and Los Angeles or via videoconference from anywhere in the world.
+Students can work with our instructors in person in New York or via videoconference from anywhere in the world.